 Jonas Johansson Wensman

-Interview with Jonas Johansson Wensman, Faculty of Veterinary Medicine and Animal Science (VH) and global network coordinator.
+Interview with Jonas Johansson Wensman, global network coordinator at the Faculty of Veterinary Medicine and Animal Science (VH).

 Tell us a little bit about yourself